textwire/textwire.github.io/versioned_docs/version-v2/guides/custom-functions.md

 ## Introduction

-Custom functions are user-defined functions in your Go code that can be utilized within Textwire.
-These functions allow you to perform operations beyond what the built-in functions provide.
-You can attach custom functions to any data type within Textwire and invoke them on a value using the dot operator `.` followed by the function name.
+Custom functions are user-defined functions in your Go code that extend Textwire’s capabilities beyond what built-in functions offer.
+You can attach custom functions to any data type in Textwire and invoke them on a value using the dot operator `.` followed by the function name.

+Custom functions can take any number of arguments and return a value of any type.
+They can be used to perform any operations and return any value of any type.

 ## Defining custom functions